|Nutrition Facts (per serving)|

 Whiskey and sake come together with a hint of ginger to create the Manhattan love story.
 It's an intriguing new take on the traditional Manhattan and is a wonderful marriage of flavors.

-In this recipe from Tuthilltown Spirits, a premium New York whiskey is allowed to shine in all its artisanal glory.
+In this recipe, a premium whiskey is allowed to shine in all its glory.
 Sake takes over as the modifier role that vermouth typically plays in the Manhattan and the ginger liqueur gives it a sweet and spicy undertone.
 It's an engaging drink and one that would make an excellent dinner companion, no matter what's on the menu.

 Gather the ingredients.